DNA Tests: Two Kinds

 • 23mofang:

 This Chinese testing company is not related to American-based 23andMe, despite their similar names.
 Commercial DNA tests in China are still relatively new and 23mofang only ships kits within China.
-They do accept file uploads from other companies for a fee.
-To our knowledge, five international Chinese adoptees have found their birth family through 23mofang, but we expect to see more matches in the future as more Chinese purchase kits.
-With their database having over 1 million users (more than any other SNP company there), we strongly urge adoptees to import their 23andMe file.
+They can accept file uploads from other companies for a fee, but we recommend testing directly with 23mofang for the most accurate results.
+You can complete one of their saliva collection kits while in China or you can mail a blood sample to their lab—the results will be the same.
+To our knowledge, many domestic China adoptees and several international Chinese adoptees have found their birth family through 23mofang; Nanchang Project also helped 1 domestic Chinese adoptee reunite with her birth parents in China using this test.
+With their database having over 1 million users (more than any other SNP company in China), we strongly urge adoptees to test directly with 23mofang.
+Once you have received your results on 23mofang after submitting your saliva/blood sample to their lab, you can join a dedicated WeChat group to have your match results examined by volunteers to get a better idea of which specific area in China your biological parents may be from—very useful for a search!

 • WeGene: